arhea/favbot/README.md

 Run the favbot
 `node favbot`

+### Twitter Account Setup

+Go to [https://apps.twitter.com](https://apps.twitter.com) and create an application.
+Make sure you select Read Write permissions.
+Generate access tokens and API keys and place those in your `settings.json` file.

 ### Development

 Will compile coffeescript files and will watch for changes to the code base.